 Black Swan Cranberry Sangria

-- 60 ml cointreau 4 tbsp.
-Any orange liqueur will do
+- 4 tbsp cointreau Any orange liqueur will do

 - Pour 1 bottle of red wine with 1 liter of cranberry juice into a large pitcher.
-Add 60 ml (4 tbsp) of cointreau or any other orange liqueur.
+Add 60 ml (4 tbsp) of cointreau or any other orange liqueur, and juice of one orange.